bgebes/breaking-bad.flutter/README.md

 # Alert

 This project has been created to detect my level in internship.
-So that doesn't include any commercial purposes.
-And that doesn't allow any commercial offers.
+So this doesn't include any commercial purposes.
+And this doesn't allow any commercial offers.